robjpar/GifVia/README.md

 ## Installation

-Access the deployed website though this link [gif-via](https://robjpar.github.io/gif-via/).
+No installation is needed.
+Access the deployed website with a web browser through this link [gif-via](https://robjpar.github.io/gif-via/).
 Alternatively, clone the repository to a local folder and open the `index.html` file with a web browser.

 ## Usage